-5.2.3 Home/EU Postgraduate Research Students
+5.2.3 Home Postgraduate Research Students

-The University aligns its tuition fees for Home/EU postgraduate research students with the indicative fees published by UK Research and Innovation (UKRI).
-Any inflationary increases will be in line with the increases to the published fees (for illustrative purposes only the increase in 2020/21 was 1.8%)
+The University aligns its tuition fees for Home postgraduate research students with the indicative fees published by UK Research and Innovation (UKRI).
+Any inflationary increases will be in line with the increases to the published fees (for illustrative purposes only the increase in 2022/23 is 2.0%).